Zhihan72/Chart2Code/README.md

 <details>
 <summary>LLaVA-v1.6-Mistral-7B</summary>

-This build process based on [LLaVA](https://github.com/haotian-liu/LLaVA):
+This build process is based on [LLaVA](https://github.com/haotian-liu/LLaVA):

 1. Clone this respository and move it to our ```./Training``` folder.